simranpopli05/Jenkins/README.md

 ![image](https://github.com/simranpopli05/Jenkins/assets/153719945/38221f91-06d8-4b06-aa1d-5e4a4a1347cf)

-   NOW, Open a web browser.
-    In the address bar, type http:localhost:8080 and press Enter.
+  To access a web application running on your local machine on port 8080, open a web browser and enter http://localhost:8080 in the address bar, then press Enter.

 Jenkins will prompt you for a username and password, which were created during the Jenkins installation.
 To retrieve the initial admin password